 Unless you are going to an all-inclusive resort you are unlikely to have transport arranged to collect you.
-To avoid an over priced taxi ($25USD!) we suggest getting the bus.
+To avoid an over priced taxi ($25USD) we suggest getting the bus.

 Both Terminal 2 and 3 have an ADO bus departing to downtown Cancun every half hour.
 The bus costs $66pesos each way and takes about 30 mins to get to Downtown Cancun Bus Station.
 The bus departure point for Terminal 2 is located outside of Domestic Arrivals (not international).
 If arriving internationally come out of the terminal and head right until you find domestic arrivals.
 For Terminal 3 the bus leaves outside of arrivals.

 Unless you are lucky enough to find a great deal at a resort on the beach you will likely be staying downtown.
 Most hostels and budget hotels are based downtown within walking distance of the bus station.
-Being located downtown you have easy access to supermarkets and more affordable bars and restaurants.
+Being located downtown Cancun you have easy access to supermarkets and affordable bars and restaurants.

 The cheapest and easiest way to get around is the public bus system.
 Routes 1 and 2 both go from downtown to the beach (Hotel Zone) and charge a fixed fare of $10.50pesos.
 Buses are frequent but can get busy.
-We found the bus system easy to use and never found the need for a taxi.
+We found the bus system very easy to use and never found the need for a taxi.

-- Stay in a hostel downtown
+- Stay in a hostel in downtown Cancun